MicrosoftDocs/power-automate-docs/articles/desktop-flows/work-queues-manage.md

 3. Select **Work queue** and then select **+ New work queue**.
 4. In the **New work queue** side-panel, enter a **work queue name** for the queue.
 5. (Optional) Enter a **description** for the work queue.
 6. (Optional) Enter a **work queue key** for the work queue.
 When provided, the value must be unique within this queue.
-If left empty, a unique value will be automatically provided by the system.
+If left empty, a unique value is automatically provided by the system.
 7. (Optional) Activate this section and select a default lifespan value for work queue items in the **Items expire after** fields.
    > [!NOTE]
    > If you set an *Items expire after* value for a work queue, any item added without an explicit expiration date will expire after the entered *Items expire value* has elapsed.
 So if you set the *Items expire after* to 30 minutes, an item added at 2:00 PM will expire at 2:30 PM.